imattau/cashucast/README.md

 This boots supporting containers (room server, tracker and regtest mint), installs dependencies and runs the Vite development server for the web app.

+### Environment variables

+The development server recognises a few optional variables for overriding network endpoints:

+- `VITE_DHT_URL` – WebSocket URL of the DHT bootstrap node.
+Defaults to `ws://localhost:6881`.

 ## Running tests

 Unit tests can be run with the helper script: